2 June 2020 | The information on this page is also available as a download

 Check if you are entitled to a reduction if your income has fallen.
 The reduction is means tested and separate from the disregards.

-The Government have just announced extra help, in addition to help already available, for those facing hardship:
+The Government announced extra help in addition to help already available for those facing hardship

 Contact your bank straight away if you are struggling to pay your mortgage.
 You should be able to request a 3 month mortgage break.
 This is not a compulsory measure.
 You need to contact your bank for their policy around this.